BeeMario/BeeMario/README.md

 ### Wassup, this is me Bee Mario.
 I like making software and shit and i know vbscript, batch and html.
 Also i am a dumbass.
-There ya go, im too lazy to add more shit on to my profile's README.md, so there ya go
+There ya go, im too lazy to add more shit on to my profile's README.md, so there ya go.
+Also follow my friends @NTBeta and @NickPlays64

 <!--
 **BeeMario/BeeMario** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.